tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 TLS 1.3 does not support post-handshake server authentication by default (see Section 4.6 of {{RFC8446}}).
 However, in deployments involving long-lived TLS connections, such as DTLS-over-STCP sessions used in 3GPP networks, peer re-authentication can be achieved using Exported Authenticators, as defined in {{RFC9261}}.
 This mechanism is applicable to all signature algorithms, including PQ schemes such as SLH-DSA, and enables re-authentication with a newly issued certificate without requiring a new TLS handshake.

-Re-authentication is typically initiated by the peer that is aware of the certificate's expiration status.
-Implementations are encouraged to adopt a proactive policy similar to that used by ACME clients ({{RFC8555}}), where certificates are renewed before expiration to ensure continuity of service.
-For long-lived TLS connections, TLS servers may trigger re-authentication a few hours prior to client certificate expiry.
-As specified in Section 5.2 of {{RFC9261}}, servers can proactively send an authenticator without a client request, enabling asynchronous re-authentication when necessary.
+Re-authentication is typically initiated by the peer that is tracking the remote peer's certificate expiration during a long-lived TLS session.
+Implementations are recommended to adopt a proactive policy similar to that used by ACME clients ({{RFC8555}}), where certificates are renewed before expiration to ensure continuity of service.
+For long-lived TLS connections, TLS servers may trigger a authenticator request a few hours prior to client certificate expiry.
+As specified in Section 5.2 of {{RFC9261}}, a server can proactively send an authenticator without a client request, enabling asynchronous re-authentication when a new server certificate is issued.

 To prevent a thundering herd problem, where a server attempts to re-authenticate to multiple clients at the same time, implementations SHOULD introduce random jitter or time offsets based on each TLS session's initiation time.
 This distributes re-authentication events over time and minimizes load spikes on the server.